MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/event-based/events/config/live-downloading-events-manifest.md

 ---
-title: "Download the Events Manifest file from Partner Center"
+title: Downloading the Events Manifest file from Partner Center
-description: "Procedures for downloading the Events Manifest file from Partner Center."
+description: Downloading the Events Manifest file from Partner Center, to create header files that contain function definitions that your title can use to send events.
 kindex: Downloading the Events Manifest file
 kindex: Events Manifest, download
 kindex: Events Manifest, publish